apache/linkis-website/faq/main.md

 ...
 39 more
 ```

 Solution: The reason is that there is a corresponding relationship between the version of Curator and the version of zookeeper.
 For Curator2.X, it supports Zookeeper3.4.X for Curator2.X, so if you are currently Zookeeper3.4.X, you should still use Curator2.X, for example: 2.7.0.
-Reference link: https://blog.csdn.net/muyingmiao/article/details/100183768
+Reference link: <https://blog.csdn.net/muyingmiao/article/details/100183768>

 #### Q15.
-When the python engine is scheduled, the following error is reported: Python proces is not alive:
+When the python engine is scheduled, the following error is reported: Python proces is not alive

 ![linkis-exception-08.png](/Images/tuning-and-troubleshooting/linkis-exception-08.png)